-Kouyoumdjian says: “I come from refugee parents forced to immigrate to the U.S. as a consequence of the Lebanese Civil War.
+Kouyoumdjian’s score uses the recorded voices as integral compositional elements, and draws on folk-music and contemporary-music practices.
+She says: “I come from refugee parents forced to immigrate to the U.S. as a consequence of the Lebanese Civil War.
 And my parents come from refugee parents forced to escape to Lebanon from Turkey during the Armenian genocide of 1915.
-Experiences like Mr. Yousufi’s resonate with me, and topics of wartime, genocide, and one’s relationship to “home” have played a large role in my music.”
+Experiences like Milad Yousufi’s resonate with me, and topics of wartime, genocide, and one’s relationship to ‘home’ have played a large role in my music.”

 In July 2016, Alarm Will Sound performed a first, ten-minute movement of Paper Pianos entitled “You are not a kid” at the Mizzou International Composers Festival in Columbia, MO.

 Paper Pianos is a vivid, compelling and evocative contemplation of global issues expressed through individual stories of loss and transcendence.
 The live performance of narrative, music, theatricality and visual gesture engages audiences viscerally in one of the pressing problems of today’s world, distilled down to the heartfelt immediacy of real-life experience.